12.701: Classic Papers in Physical Oceanography

 Overview

 The objective of this course is to create a forum for the reading, discussion, and understanding of some of the fundamental papers in physical oceanography.
-The course will cover 3 main themes with four weeks spent on each area.
-Primary topics for this semester are: the Southern Ocean, the Arctic Ocean, and topographic effects.
+The course will cover 3-4 main themes with four weeks spent on each area.
+Primary topics for this semester are: the Southern Ocean, the meridional overturning circulation, topographic effects, and mesoscale eddies.
 Within each topic, the selection of papers will highlight key advances or new ideas with both theoretical and observational papers.

 Structure